ZunaInc/Zebra-Label-Printer-iOS/README.md

 - Runs only on device (Simulator not supported).

 ### Limitations
-- Works with only BT and BLE.
+- Works with only BT or BLE.
 - Supprorts only 2x1 and 3x2 label sizes.
 - Supports only ZPL Language.
 - Tested on Zebra ZD420.